Topological power pumping in quantum circuits: Topological pump in quantum circuits : the topological qutrit

 We now aim at determining the ranges of drive parameters $\Omega_i, \delta_i$ that lead to topologically nontrivial band structures for the model of Eq.~(\ref{HLieb}).
 By definition, a topological band structures cannot be smoothly deformed to that of an atomic limit \cite{Cano2018building}.
-In contrast, a trivial band structure admit some band representations of the crystal space group on a basis of symmetric localized orbitals \cite{zak1980symmetry,zak1981band,zak1982band,michel2001elementary}.
+In contrast, a trivial band structure admits some band representations of the crystal space group on a basis of symmetric localized orbitals \cite{zak1980symmetry,zak1981band,zak1982band,michel2001elementary}.
 An efficient strategy to detect topological band structures then consists of enumerating all possible band representations of a space group and identifying band structures that do not support such representations.
 This strategy lies at the heart of the recent paradigm of Topological Quantum Chemistry and led to the predictions of exhaustive catalogues of topological materials \cite{bradlyn2017topological,po2017symmetry,vergniory2019complete,tang2019comprehensive,zhang2019catalogue}.
 We can use this methodology to efficiently determine the phase diagram of model \eqref{HLieb}.

 We first determine the band representations of the Lieb lattice in Fig.~\ref{fig:LiebModel}(a) for the atomic limit $\Omega_{1,2,3}=0$.
 For non-degenerate onsite energies $\delta_{1,3}\neq0$ and $\delta_{1}\neq\delta_{3}$, and in the presence of staggered magnetic fluxes, the lattice only has inversion symmetry and belongs to the wallpaper space group $p2$.
 The three orbitals occupy the maximal Wyckoff positions $q_{0}=(1/2,0)$, $q_{1}=(0,0)$, and $q_{2}=(0,1/2)$ in the primitive unit cell.
 Their elementary band representations are determined from the band parities $p_\nu=\pm1$ --- i.e. eigenvalues of the parity operator --- at the inversion-invariant momenta in the Brillouin zone depicted in Fig.~\ref{fig:LiebModel}(a) \cite{Cano2021Band}.
 It leads to the band representations summarised in the top panel in Fig.~\ref{fig:LiebModel}(b).
 The parity product

 of each band $\nu$ is always positive in the atomic limit.
 Therefore, band structures with negative parity products fall outside these band representations and are topological.